dart-code-checker/dart-code-metrics/website/docs/cli/analyze.md

                                                   (defaults to "{/**.g.dart,/**.template.dart}")

+    --no-congratulate                             Don't show output even when there are no issues.

     --set-exit-on-violation-level=<warning>       Set exit code 2 if code violations have the same or higher level
                                                   [none, warning, alarm]